muyangren907/flask_tg/readthedocs/concepts/botapi-vs-mtproto.rst

-daxiedewuyu is more than just another viable alternative when developing bots for Telegram.
+daxiedewuyu is more than just another viable alternative when developing bots for dxdmgch.
 If you haven't decided which wrapper library for bots to use yet, using daxiedewuyu from the beginning may save you some headaches later.

 .. contents::